mmcdermott/MEDS_transforms/README.md

 ## Installation

+- For a pypi installation, install with `pip install MEDS-transforms`.
-- For a base installation, clone this repository and run `pip install .` from the repository root.
+- For a local installation, clone this repository and run `pip install .` from the repository root.
-- For running the MIMIC-IV example, install the optional MIMIC dependencies as well with `pip install .[examples]`.
+- For running the MIMIC-IV example, install the optional MIMIC dependencies as well with `pip install MEDS-transforms[examples]`.
-- To support same-machine, process-based parallelism, install the optional joblib dependencies with `pip install .[local_parallelism]`.
+- To support same-machine, process-based parallelism, install the optional joblib dependencies with `pip install MEDS-transforms[local_parallelism]`.
-- To support cluster-based parallelism, install the optional submitit dependencies with `pip install .[slurm_parallelism]`.
+- To support cluster-based parallelism, install the optional submitit dependencies with `pip install MEDS-transforms[slurm_parallelism]`.
 - For working on development, install the optional development dependencies with `pip install .[dev,tests]`.
-- Optional dependencies can be mutually installed by combining the optional dependency names with commas in the square brackets, e.g., `pip install .[examples,local_parallelism]`.
+- Optional dependencies can be mutually installed by combining the optional dependency names with commas in the square brackets, e.g., `pip install MEDS-transforms[examples,local_parallelism]`.

 ## Design Philosophy